fghaas/lca2019-communications/markdown/intro.md

 <!-- Note -->

-Hi, my name is Florian and I’m here to talk to you about communications in distributed team.
+Hi, my name is Florian and I’m here to talk to you about communications in distributed teams.
 I am stepping in for a talk by XYZ, which unfortunately had to be canceled/rescheduled due to unforeseen circumstances.